dmh247365/30-days-of-code-log-r1/README.md

 **2. Course: "The complete react developer in 2021"**
   - Started building E Commerce site in React
-    - Did Homepage and broken it down into components
+    - Did Homepage and broke it down into components
     - Used Sass - which is css with superpowers

 ![3-ECommerce-png](assets/images/png/3-ECommerce.png)

+**3. Book: "The Checklist Manifesto"**
+   - Read: Ch.4 The Idea
+     - Key takeout(s):
+     - xx

 **Links:**